 Creating a Proposal

-A formal FWA proposal must be made in writing using this form (form is also available in Word), then followed by a conversation with your manager once the proposal has been completed.
+A formal FWA proposal must be made in writing using this form, then followed by a conversation with your manager once the proposal has been completed.
 Many managers prefer that the process begin with a conversation before starting the proposal.
 You may also want to discuss flex with local HR to learn if there are any relevant local policies or practices.
 Proposals should address how, when and where work will get done without a negative impact on the organization or on co-workers, faculty or students, and include ways to evaluate and measure progress against performance objectives.

 The proposal form is not a one-size-fits-all document and includes optional sections.
 It is designed to: